Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Introduction

-In this work, we first explore how different teachers, ranging from standard GNNs to GNN4LP methods and heuristic-based approaches, affect the performance of the distilled MLP student for link prediction.
-Adopting the LLP framework~\citep{guo2023linkless} as the distillation pipeline, we have two surprising observations: \begin{compactenum} \item \emph{Good models might not be good teachers.} Although GNN4LP models often outperform standard GNNs, the MLPs distilled from GNN4LP can actually underperform those distilled from simpler GNNs. \item \emph{Heuristic methods are good teachers, even when they underperform.} Classical heuristics can be effective teacher for MLPs to guide them achieve comparable performance to standard GNNs, even if the heuristic’s performance is worse than the MLP. \end{compactenum}
+In this work, we first explore how different teachers, ranging from GNNs to GNN4LP methods and heuristic-based approaches, affect the performance of the distilled MLP student for link prediction.
+Adopting the LLP framework~\citep{guo2023linkless} as the distillation pipeline, we have two surprising observations: \begin{compactenum}[\textbullet] \item \emph{Good models $\neq$ good teachers.} Although GNN4LP models often outperform standard GNNs, the MLPs distilled from GNN4LP can actually underperform those distilled from simpler GNNs. \item \emph{Heuristic methods can be good teachers, even when they underperform.} Classical heuristics can be effective teachers for MLPs to guide them achieve comparable performance to standard GNNs, even if the heuristic’s performance is worse than the MLP. \end{compactenum}